habmic/opentelemetry-101/README.md

 ## Following the course code examples
-This course is build an a way that we start with a simple application and every section of the course we will add more functionally of OpenTelemetry.
+This course is built in such a way that we start with a simple application, and with every section of the course, we add more functionally to OpenTelemetry.

 To navigate between the different phases of the course I have used git tags.
 Below is a table with all the available tags (after you have cloned the repo it is recommended to checkout the first tag)